dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3162: Society must ensure access to basic necessities for everyone.
+### T3162: Society must ensure basic necessities for all individuals.

 |Support|
 |---|